New Govt water reforms miss mark on nitrogen pollution, advocates say

 The Government has pushed back considering a DIN national bottom line for 12 months, to allow time for a thorough review of its environmental and economic implications.

-Choose Clean Water spokesperson Marnie Prickett said unequivocal limits for nitrogen pollution was the main policy freshwater advocates had been asking for.
+Choose Clean Water spokeswoman Marnie Prickett said unequivocal limits for nitrogen pollution was the main policy freshwater advocates had been asking for.

-"It was also recommended by the Government's own Science and Technical Advisory group that produced hundreds of pages of reports saying that to protect the health of rivers the bottom line should be 1mg/L for dissolved inorganic nitrogen (DIN)."
+"It was also recommended by the Government's own Science and Technical Advisory Group that produced hundreds of pages of reports saying that to protect the health of rivers the bottom line should be 1mg/L for DIN.

 "But in today's announcement, the decision on this bottom line has been put off until after the election."